sandyml/Cocktail-App/README.md

 # Random Cocktail
-Don't know what to drink?
-Click the 'Random Cocktail' button down below.
-There are over 635 cocktails at random - you won't get the same cocktail at random.
+This application is designed for individuals to be creative with their cocktail of choice when they want to explore something different instead of the same kind of cocktails.
+Users can explore over 600 cocktails at random with this generator.
+By clicking the button, it will give the users photos of how the cocktails look like and recipes and instructions.

 ## Project Description